 To find out more, please call: 416-916-0204 or Toll-Free 1-833-207-4435; TTY 1-800-855-0511

 At the September 19th Meeting of the Perth Seniors fellowship Board of Directors, recently retired Board Member Maxine McEachern was named Honourary Member of Perth Seniors Fellowship.
 This award recognizes special personal contributions assisting PSF to accomplish its Mission of "Serving social, intellectual and recreational needs of our mature adult community while preserving the heritage of McMartin House."
 Previous recipients include John McCluskey, Keith Buchanan and the late Mary Bowrin, Helena Hardy, Judy Burns,and Gus Quattrrochi.

 PSF is very grateful to have been the beneficiary of a substantial In-Trust award from the Meriama Fund, which has helped us to develop and maintain the “Mary Bowrin Boardroom” within McMartin House.Additonal grants have subsequently helped to finance selected maintenance projects within McMartin House.

-The new Mary Bowrin Boardroom, which has now been developed with this funding, seats 10 comfortably and will be available for rental as of August 1st, 2018.
+The new Mary Bowrin Boardroom seats 8 comfortably.
 Its central feature is a large double pedestal oak board table styled to be complementary with the heritage of McMartin House.
 Other features include conference chairs with armrests, a historic (now decorative) fireplace, oven and cook top, sink, coffeemaker, microwave, printer, projection screen and other accessories commonly needed or useful at Board meetings.
 For pictures of the new Mary Bowrin Boardroom and information on rentals, click the Mary Bowrin Boardroom tab at the upper right on our home page.